 St. Marks Episcopal Cathedral, Shreveport, LA

-organist for several other area churches.
+or interim organist for several other area churches.

 ACTIVITIES 1998 FORWARD